OSGConnect/tutorial-tensorflow-containers/README.md

 like an existing Tensorflow image provided by OSG staff, and extend it by adding your own modules to it.
 Let's assume you like Tensorflow version 2.3.
 The definition of this image can be found in Github: [Dockerfile](https://github.com/opensciencegrid/osgvo-tensorflow/blob/2.3/Dockerfile).
-You don't really need to understand how an image was built in order to use it, you can just inherit directly from the image, which is available on DockerHub [here](https://hub.docker.com/r/opensciencegrid/tensorflow).
+You don't really need to understand how an image was built in order to use it.
+As described in the containers documentation, make sure the HTCondor submit file has:

+    Requirements = HAS_SINGULARITY == TRUE
+    +SingularityImage = "/cvmfs/singularity.opensciencegrid.org/opensciencegrid/tensorflow:2.3"

+If you want to extend an existing image, you can just inherit from the parent image available on DockerHub [here](https://hub.docker.com/r/opensciencegrid/tensorflow).
 For example, if you just need some additional Python packages, your new Dockerfile could look like: